 Japan City Guides: Takayama, Gifu Prefecture

-Takayama is set in the mountains of northern Gifu prefecture in an area known as Hida.
+Takayama is set in the beautiful mountains of northern Gifu prefecture in an area known as Hida.
 Takayama is a lovely combination of historic streets, temples, rivers and museums that attracts an increasing number of tourists from Australia, Europe and the rest of Asia.

 Takayama Matsuri held twice over two days in April (Sanno 14-15th) and October (Hachiman 9-10th) is one of Japan's most famous festivals, when ornately decorated floats (known as yatai) are paraded through the city streets in a procession of people in Edo Period costume accompanied by sacred flute and percussion music.